-Smith, Carrington lead No. 6 Stanford’s rout of Arizona
+Smith, Carrington lead No. 6 Stanford rout of Arizona

 TUCSON, Ariz.
+(AP) — The Arizona women’s basketball program is in the midst of a resurgence.
+The Wildcats had beaten two ranked teams in a row at home.
+Then No. 6 Stanford came to town and restored the natural order of things in the Pac-12.

-(AP) — Alanna Smith scored 20 points, DiJonai Carrington added 19 and No. 6 Stanford rolled past Arizona 78-48 on Sunday to complete a two-game Pac-12 road sweep in the desert.
+Alanna Smith scored 20 points, DiJonai Carrington added 19 and the Cardinal rolled past Arizona 78-48 on Sunday to complete a two-game Pac-12 road sweep in the desert.

+“They’re tough.
+They play really well, smart,” Arizona coach Adia Barnes said, “and they exploit every weakness that you have as a team.”

-Smith made four of six 3-pointers and grabbed 14 rebounds for the Cardinal, who turned the game into a rout with a 27-0 run at the end of the first half and the start of the second.
+Smith made 4 of 6 3-pointers, grabbed 14 rebounds and blocked seven shots for the Cardinal, who turned the game into a rout with a 27-0 run at the end of the first half and the start of the second.

+“Everyone’s a weapon, everyone’s a threat,” Smith said.
+“That’s what makes it easy for us offensively because it opens the floor, it spreads it out.
+We’re driving in and make pitches to anybody — easy money.”

-Arizona’s Aari McDonald, who entered the game as the nation’s leading scorer at 26 points per game, scored 17 but was just 6 of 22 from the field and 0 for 6 from 3-point range.
+Arizona’s Aari McDonald, who entered the game as the nation’s leading scorer at 26 points per game, scored 17 but was just 6 of 22 from the field and missed all six attempts from 3-point range.

+“Aari McDonald is a terrific player,” Stanford coach Tara Vanderveer said.
+“We tried to guard by committee and have a lot of people on her.”

 Overall the Wildcats shot 26 percent, 5 of 21 on 3s, and had to pick it up in the final quarter to bring the statistic that high.